DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

 The hypothesis

-If we reframed the concurrency experience — from a restriction customers were running into, to a clear choice being offered to them — we could reduce confusion, improve trust and create a genuine upgrade opportunity without users feeling pressured.
+If we reframed the concurrency experience from a restriction customers were running into, to a clear choice being offered to them, we could reduce confusion, improve trust and create a genuine upgrade opportunity without users feeling pressured.

 My role

-Senior UX writer across the full concurrency flow, delivered for both DAZN consumers and DAZN Business, across web, mobile and TV.
+I wrote all content across the full concurrency flow, delivered for both DAZN consumers and DAZN Business, across web, mobile and TV.

 What I changed and why

-The existing language leaned on technical terminology ("concurrent streaming") that meant nothing to most users.
+The existing language leaned on technical terminology (‘concurrent streaming’) that meant nothing to most users.
 I rewrote it in plain, human explanation: what's happening, why, and what users could do about it.

 Results